I Love Lucy: Comic book and comic strip

 Dell Comics published 35 issues of an I Love Lucy comic book between 1954 and 1962 including two try-out Four Color issues (#535 and #559).
 King Features syndicated a comic strip (written by Lawrence Nadel and drawn by Bob Oksner, jointly credited as "Bob Lawrence") from 1952 to 1955.
-Eternity Comics in the early 1990s issued comic books that reprinted the strip and Dell comic book series.
+Oksner recounted, "Whenever [Desi Arnaz] was in New York, he would invite me to lunch at 21.
+He was interested in improving the strip by making him handsomer.
+He would say, 'You make Lucy so beautiful.
+What can you do with me?'" [emphasis in original] Eternity Comics in the early 1990s issued comic books that reprinted the strip and Dell comic book series.

 After I Love Lucy

 Hour-long format

-After the conclusion of the sixth season of I Love Lucy, the Arnazes decided to cut down on the number of episodes that were filmed.
-Renamed The Lucille Ball-Desi Arnaz Show, also known as The Lucy-Desi Comedy Hour, the program was extended to an hour and included guest stars in each episode.
+After the conclusion of the sixth season of I Love Lucy, Ball and Arnaz decided to cut down on the number of episodes that were filmed.
+Renamed The Lucille Ball–Desi Arnaz Show, also known as The Lucy–Desi Comedy Hour, the program was extended to an hour and included guest stars in each episode.
 Thirteen episodes aired from 1957 to 1960.
-The main cast, Lucille Ball, Desi Arnaz, Vivian Vance, William Frawley and Little Ricky/Richard Keith (birth name Keith Thibodeaux) were all in the show.
-The Lucy-Desi Comedy Hour is available on DVD, released as I Love Lucy: The Final Seasons 7, 8, & 9.
-On March 2, 1960, Arnaz's birthday, the day after the last hour-long episode was filmed, Ball filed for divorce from Arnaz.
+The main cast, Lucille Ball, Desi Arnaz, Vivian Vance, William Frawley and Little Ricky/Richard Keith (birth name Keith Thibodeaux), were all in the show.
+The Lucy–Desi Comedy Hour is available on DVD, released as I Love Lucy: The Final Seasons 7, 8, & 9.
+On March 2, 1960, Arnaz's birthday.